- As-Built Services

 It is imperative that as drones are finding widespread uses throughout, businesses that fail to harness the best from them, will find it difficult to keep up with the growing competition.
 The key may lie not in the hardware used, rather in the drone data management software that can archive all the captured data, and help streamline the inspection process.

-Once you have decided to use a commercial drone for your business as an aerial data-collection device, the big question here is – how do you plan to handle the collected data?
+Once you have decided to use a commercial drone for your business as an aerial data-collection robot, the big question here is – how do you plan to handle the collected data?
 Drone data comes in many different formats including geo images, video files, and LiDAR surveys?

 Further, since this collected data might need to be viewed across the organization for deeper insights and collaboration, how are you going to manage the process in the most efficient way possible?